 There was an article I read a long time ago that basically stated you can get stronger at the Squat and Deadlift by not Squatting and Deadlifting.
 And while this may be true, losing the technical aspect of a major barbell movement will not help you get stronger at it.

-That’s why I recommend to always keep at a minimum, 1 variation for each of the big 4.
+That’s why I recommend to always keep at a minimum, one variation for each of the big 4.
 You don’t have to do Conventional Deadlifts all the time, but doing a Deadlift variation every week will help you “grease the groove” so to speak.

-Don’t just do a bunch of isolation exercises for a couple of months and wonder why you’re weaker at what really matters, Squats, Deadlifts, Bench Presses, and Overhead Presses!
+Don’t just do a bunch of isolation exercises for a couple of months and wonder why you’re weaker at what really matters – Squats, Deadlifts, Bench Presses, and Overhead Presses!

-If you want to get stronger faster, train your barbell lifts in the 3-6 rep range.
-Lifting heavy in this rep range allows you to activate more motor units and increase your neuromuscular strength faster.
+If you want to get stronger and faster, train your barbell lifts in the 3-6 rep range.
+Lifting heavy weights in this rep range allows you to activate more motor units and increase your neuromuscular strength faster.

 This is why you see some people that don’t have huge muscles lifting massive weights for their size!
-They have high levels of neuromuscular strength from training heavy in the 3-6 and even 1-3 rep range for periods of time.
+They have high levels of neuromuscular strength from training with heavy weights in the 3-6 and even 1-3 rep range for periods of time.

 Here’s an example, this is Stefi Cohen below, she’s shown here Squatting 440 lbs at less than 170 lbs.
-She’s one of the strongest female lifters on the planet and squatting almost 3x her bodyweight.
+She’s one of the strongest female lifters on the planet and squatting almost 3x her body weight.